esx-community/esx_joblogs/README.md

 2. Add the project to your `server.cfg`
 3. Go to compatible ressource and turn Config.EnableJobLogs to true
 4. Add esx_joblogs events in job or use compatible version of job.
 * esx_policejob    with esx_joblogs in https://github.com/RedAlex/esx_policejob
-* esx_ambulancejob with esx_joblogs inhttps://github.com/RedAlex/esx_ambulancejob
+* esx_ambulancejob with esx_joblogs in https://github.com/RedAlex/esx_ambulancejob
+* esx_mecanojob    with esx_joblogs in https://github.com/RedAlex/esx_mecanojob

 # Features
 - log reboot of your server.